AnshulRanjan2004/Meta-ROS/README.md

 # Meta-ROS

 # Zero-dependency ROS-like middleware for Python
-This module acts as a middleware for communication between different processes using ZeroMQ.It consists of a Publisher, Subscriber and MessageBroker classes to be able to publish and subscribe messages to a topic.
+This module acts as a middleware for communication between different processes using ZeroMQ.
+It consists of Publisher, Subscriber and MessageBroker classes to be able to publish and subscribe messages to a topic.
 The module contains different message types including string, int, float and more.

 <p align="center">
     <a href="https://pypi.org/project/metaros/">